Taipei for Digital Nomads

 Probably.

-One morning, shortly after arriving in Taiwan, I was brushing my teeth when the room started shaking.
+One morning, shortly after I first arrived in Taiwan, I was brushing my teeth when the room started shaking.
 "Well this is weird," I thought to myself, although it did make brushing my teeth easier.

-The Taiwan Central Weather Administration reports all earthquakes, and from that point forth for the duration of my stay it reported regular aftershocks in Hualien - the site of the initial quake.
+The Taiwan Central Weather Administration reports all earthquakes, and from that point forth for the duration of my stay it reported regular aftershocks in Hualien - the epicentre of the initial quake.
 Most of these were imperceptible in Taipei, but with ever-decreasing regularity through the duration of my stay, my room would just shake for a few seconds.
-By the end of my time here it had just become normal.
+By the end of my time here it had just become normal and I wouldn't really stop what I was doing or pay attention to it.

 Getting a SIM card in Taipei